Harshad313D/Redux_ToDo_with_Axios_CRUD/README.md

-# ToDo Rdux Toolkit CRUD App with Axios, using Jason server
+# ToDo Rdux Toolkit CRUD App with Axios, using Json server

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.